India national football team at the Olympics: 1952, 1956, and 1960 Olympics

 In 1952, under Sailen Manna's leadership at Helsinki, India would again lose in the first round, this time 10–1 to Yugoslavia.
-The Yugloslavian Branko Zebec scored four of the ten goals for his side; the lone goal for the Indian side was scored by Ahmed Khan in the 89th minute as the final goal of the match.
+The Yugoslavian Branko Zebec scored four of the ten goals for his side; the lone goal for the Indian side was scored by Ahmed Khan in the 89th minute as the final goal of the match.

 Four years later, at the 1956 Olympics in Melbourne, India attained its best outing at the Games as they reached the semi-finals of the tournament.
 The team was led by Samar Banerjee and India's most successful coach Syed Abdul Rahim, who coached the team at both the 1952 and 1960 Olympics.
 India reached the first round without playing a scheduled preliminary match.
 The team received a walkover because Hungary did not play.

 Indian team at a tussle against Bulgaria at the 1956 Olympics.

 The team beat hosts Australia 4–2 and reached the semi-finals becoming the first Asian team to do so in Olympic history.
 At the match against Australia Neville D'Souza scored a hat trick.
 He scored two goals in the first half at the ninth and 33rd minutes.
 The first was a nod to the rebound from captain Samar Banerjee's shot to the opponent's post.
 Then in the 33rd minute D'Souza converted a cross from P. K. Banerjee who sent the ball into the net from the right flank.
 A third goal was scored in the second half at the 50th minute when Banerjee converted a free ball received from a melee between Indian striker Muhammad Kannayan and Australian goalkeeper Ron Lord.
 The fourth Indian goal was scored by J. Krishnaswamy at the 80th minute.
 Bruce Morrow scored two goals for the hosts.